ojotuno/rt/README.md

 **No many file to configure**

 ## Usage
-Everything you need is a recipie file to give intructions about what you want to do.
+Everything you need is a recipe file to give intructions about what you want to do.

 ### How to call rt

-`rt src dest*`
+`rt srcFiles dest* `

-> src: Can be a recepie file or a package file.
+> srcFile: Can be a recipe file or a package file.
+This argument will be treated as package file if the file have the following extensions: rt, tar.gz, gzip, zip

-> dest (optional): Where the package will be unpacked.
-If empty, will be unpacked in the current directory.
+> dest (optinal): destiny where to deccompress the package file.
+Only valid if srcFile is a package file.

 ### How to install a package

-When packing it has to be included a file named _install_ that will contain the recepie to install the recepie.
+When packing it has to be included a file named _install_ that will contain the recipe to install the recipe.

 ### Features:
 * Add path